 Ahh, the broadcast console!
 The foundation upon which your channel is built.

 Your streaming program is the most important choice you have as a broadcaster.
-It determines your toolset, you workflow, and ultimately sets the bar for how good (or bad) the viewer experience is.
+These days, it’s also one of the easiest!
+It determines your toolset, your workflow, and ultimately sets the bar for how good (or bad) the viewer experience is.

 Please don’t:

-Please don’t stream from OSX.
-If you don’t Bootcamp it and install Windows, you’ll have to install a series of custom audio routing tools in order to be able to capture sound being played by your computer, and that’s a rabbit hole that’s very difficult to climb back out of.
+Don’t stream from a Mac.
+If you intend to capture gameplay you’ll have to install a series of custom audio routing tools in order to be able to capture sound being played by your computer, and that’s a rabbit hole that’s very difficult to climb back out of.
 If you do insist on going through it, you’ll need Soundflower and WavTAP at a bare minimum, and possibly a multi-output volume controller.
-Your in-game performance will generally be much worse in OSX, too.
-Don’t say you weren’t warned.
+Your in-game performance will generally be much worse in MacOS, too.
+It’s a bad time.

 I’m Just Getting Started: